gruntjs/grunt-lib-contrib/README.md

 This helper is used to build JS namespace declarations.

-#### normalizeMultiTaskFiles(data, target)

-This helper is a (temporary) shim to handle multi-task `files` object in the same way grunt v0.4 does.

-#### options(data, defaults)

-This helper is on its way out as grunt v0.4 adds an options helper to the task api.
-This new helper only supports task and target options (no root level options key) so you should start adjusting your tasks now to be ready for the v0.4 release.

-Contrib tasks are in the process of being updated to check for the new helper first.

 #### optsToArgs(options)

 Convert an object to an array of CLI arguments, which can be used with `child_process.spawn()`.